vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 After several days of data transmission every 15 minutes, I notice that the current drop very fast and that the module drained the current of 4.03 Volts to 3.66 Volts in least seven days.

-Actually, the program don't take in account this concern of power consumption.
-I have analysed the power consumption and I observe that the module consume 6.3 mA at rest and that it can has peak at 72 mA when sending data over LoRaWan module.
+Actually, the program don't take in account concerns of power consumption.
+I have analysed the power consumption and I observed that the module consumes 6.3 mA at rest with a peak of 72 mA when data are sending over the LoRaWan module.

 Below, the graph of current consumption on seven days :